m0d16l14n1/awesome-privacy/README.md

 ### Email verification required, accepting crypto
 - [SmsPVA](https://smspva.com/) - SmsPVA is a service providing a phone number you can send any SMS on and get a text of it.
 (Based in France)
+- [smsBower](https://smsbower.com/) - SMSBOWER is platform providing a temp or virtual numbers for SMS verifications.
+Mostly physical SIMs.

 ## Operating Systems
 ### Android